billglover/starling-roundup/README.md

 # starling-roundup

 This serverless application allows you to round-up your Starling bank transactions to the nearest £1 and transfer the delta to a savings goal.

-This implementation is targetted at Amazon's AWS Serverless Application Model (SAM), but the principle could easily be deployed elsewhere.
+This implementation is targeted at Amazon's AWS Serverless Application Model (SAM), but the principle could easily be deployed elsewhere.

 ## How it works